Who are the London Toasties?

 Here you can sit back and read more about the London Toast Theatre and the people who make it all work!

-"London Toasties" is the nickname for anyone who has ever worked for the theatre company and the number must, after more than 30 years, reach over hundreds - including actors, theatre technicians, designers and directors.
+"London Toasties" is the nickname for anyone who has ever worked for the theatre company and the number must, after almost 40 years, reach over hundreds - including actors, theatre technicians, designers and directors.

 When I started the company in 1982 I had to invite actors over from England to appear in our English-speaking productions , but nowadays many of those same actors have fallen in love with Denmark (and its attractive inhabitants) and have moved here, so I am lucky enough to have a pool of talented, professional actors right on my doorstep.